Rububi Kyebambe II of Tooro

-Rubuubi Kyebambe IIl was Omukama of the Tooro Kingdom, in 1875 and from 1877 until 1879.
-He was the seventh (7th) Omukama of Tooro.
+Rubuubi Kyebambe II was Omukama of Tooro Kingdom for two periods: first in 1875, and again from 1877 to 1879.
+He was the seventh Omukama (King) of Tooro.

-Claim to the throne
+Reign

-He was the fourth son of Kasunga Kyebambe Nyaika, Omukama of Tooro, from 1866 until 1871 and from 1871 until 1872.
-No mention is made of his mother.
-He ascended to the throne following the abdication of his elder brother, Rukirabasaija Isingoma Rukidi II in 1875.
+He was the fourth son of Kasunga Kyebambe Nyaika, Omukama of Tooro from 1866 until 1871 and from 1871 until 1872.

-Personal life

-No mention is made about the marital life of Omukama Rububi Kyebambe II.
-It is not known how many children were fathered by Omukama Rububi Kyebambe II.

-His reign

 He became Omukama following the abdication of his brother, Rukidi II, in 1875.
 However, later that year, the Tooro Kingdom was invaded by the Bunyoro Army under the command of Chief Kikukule of Bugangaizi.
 He fled to Buganda.
 Two years later, he returned and deposed his younger brother, Omukama Katera, in 1877.
 He ruled until he himself was deposed in 1879.

 The final years

 Omukama Rububi Kyebambe II deposed by his younger brother, Rukirabasaija Kakende Nyamuyonjo, in 1879, with the support of the Buganda Army.
 It is not known where and how Omukama Rububi Kyebambe died or what caused his death.